The equivariant Minkowski problem in Minkowski space: Introduction

 The second author thanks Guillaume Carlier for useful conversations.

 The first author was partially supported by FIRB 2010 project RBFR10GHHH\_002 ``Geometria e topologia delle variet\`a in bassa dimensione''.

 The second author was partially supported by the ANR GR-Analysis-Geometry.
-Most of this work was achieved during stays of the second author in the mathematic department of the University of Pavia.
+Most of this work was achieved during stays of the second author in the Department of Mathematics of the University of Pavia.
 He thanks the institution for its hospitality.